Pear-231/Personal-Finance-Portfolio-Tracker/README.md

 3) Sheets Automation: setting up the 'Current Historical Portfolio' and 'In-Day Portfolio Change' sheets for automation.

+To automate the collection of data for historical records and analysis follow these steps:
   - Go to 'Tools' > 'Script editor'.
 This is where the code for the automation is stored.
   - Click the clock icon on the top bar or go to 'Edit > Current Project Triggers'.
   - Click 'Add Trigger': Under 'Choose which function to run' select 'portfolioDayChangeAlert', under 'Select event source' select 'Time-driven', under 'Select type of time based trigger' select 'Minutes timer', click save.
 If a screen appears that reads 'This app isn't verified', click 'Advanced' > 'Go to portfolio Scripts (unsafe)' > 'Allow'.